Public Scoring Methodology

 +3

-Makes high-value resources easier to discover and prioritize.
+An llms.txt file at /llms.txt makes high-value resources easier for AI systems to discover and prioritize.

 +3